-On November 6, 2020, the Company reported its Port Perry Facility's outdoor cannabis harvest results, where

-50,000 plants yielded approximately 31,200 kgs of dried cannabis flower.
-Included in the total yield is 7,200 kgs of THC-dominant dried flower, much of which will be used to accelerate the expansion of the Company's adultuse product portfolio through new pre-roll offerings.
+On November 6, 2020, the Company reported its Port Perry Facility's outdoor cannabis harvest results, where 50,000 plants yielded approximately 31,200 kgs of dried cannabis flower.
+Included in the total yield is 7,200 kgs of THC-dominant dried flower, much of which will be used to accelerate the expansion of the Company's adult-use product portfolio through new pre-roll offerings.
+Planting of the 2021 outdoor crop is expected to commence in May 2021.